 Ron Taylor established Parklands Group in 1993.
 He has worked in Moray for most of his adult life and is a past President of Moray Chamber of Commerce.
 He was shortlisted as Highland Business Leader of the Year in 2018.
-Outside of work he enjoys walking his dogs Milly and Molly, cycling and watching his beloved Manchester United.
+Outside of work he enjoys walking his dogs Milly and Molly, cycling, fishing on the River Spey and watching his beloved Manchester United.
 He is often mistaken for his twin brother!

 Claire Smith has worked for Parklands for over 20 years.
 An experienced care professional, she is a qualified SVQ Assessor and has a number of professional qualifications in health and social care, leadership and management, supervision in care settings and managing the protection of individuals.
 Her interests include walking her dog and spending time with family and friends.